Last update: 8 months ago

 - No resistance to chemicals.
 If exposed to alkaline substances for a longer period of time, the carpet will lose its colour and the hair will harden.
 Another chemical that reacts in a dooming way with the wool is chlorine-based bleach.
 These facts make it a bit difficult to find a carpet cleaning solution with a fitting pH balance – something that won’t spoil the quality of the carpet but be effective enough to deal with stubborn stains.
 A neutral, water-based cleaning detergents that rank between 5 and 8 pH are recommended by our Fantastic carpet cleaners.

-First thing you got to know, a deep clean of a wool carpet is not an activity that must happen every week.
-You can adopt a 6-month cycle and, especially, if you have the advantage of having a real winter with lots of snow.
+The first thing you got to know, a deep clean of a wool carpet is not an activity that must happen every week.
+You can adopt a 6-month cycle and, especially if you have the advantage of having a real winter with lots of snow.

 - Dust out the carpet well, then hang it outside so that it adapts to the low temperatures outside – it needs half an hour tops.

-- Now place the carpet on the ground but be careful – for the method to work, you need deep snow cover, because otherwise the carpet will get dirty.
+- Place the carpet in the snow.
+Be careful!
+For the method to work, you need deep snow cover because otherwise, the carpet will get dirty.
 See if you have enough space around you so you can work freely.

-- Take a shovel and start sprinkling snow on the carpet.
+- Sprinkle snow on the carpet using a shovel.
 Cover it with a thin layer of snow and wait for it to start working.
 The combination of snow and ice-cold air will freeze all microbes, bacteria and annoying dust mites, which are nesting in your precious Persian rug.

-- After another 20 minutes the carpet is ready to free itself from the snow hug.
-Shake it well and hang it for around half an hour.
+- Shake it well and hang it for around half an hour.

-- After the time passes, take the carpet, shake it again if there’s more snow on it and bring it back to the room.
+- Take the carpet, shake it again if there’s more snow on it and bring it back to the room.
 Due to the low temp and the snow’s structure, the carpet will be almost completely dry.